 We’re not here to tell you to become best friends with your enemies (direct competitors) – but there is a lot to be gained by building relative connections or beneficial relationships across the industry.

-Finding opportunities to partner with local businesses is a great way to not only discover new clients but give back to the community.
-If you can demonstrate to the local area that you care about the well-being of their property in more ways than HVAC work – they’ll be more likely to choose your business over a competitor.
+Finding opportunities to partner with local businesses is a great way to expand the type of services you offer, build your customer database, and give back to the community.
+If you can demonstrate to the local area that you care about the well-being of their property in more ways than HVAC work – they’ll be likely to choose your business over a competitor.

 You could even team up with other local maintenance companies to find new clients and offer them discounts for using both of your businesses.
 The more connections you have, the faster you’ll see your business grow and revenue increase!